davs3275/sbs/med/collier.md

 Let your choice therefore run all one way, and be bold and resolute for that which is best.
 Now what is profitable is best.
-If that means profitable to man as he is a rational being, stand to it ; but if it means profitable to him as a mere animal, reject it, and keep your judgment without arrogance.
+If that means profitable to man as he is a rational being, stand to it; but if it means profitable to him as a mere animal, reject it, and keep your judgment without arrogance.
 Only take care to make inquiry secure.